top of page

 Submerged fermentation processes can be differentiated depending on the target product.
 The target product can be biomass, ferments or low-molecular compounds (for example, ethanol, methanol, acetates, oxalic and formic acids).
 Metabolites can be primary or secondary.
 A primary metabolite is a type of metabolite that plays a direct role in normal development, growth, and reproduction.
 Some common examples of primary metabolites are lactic acid, and certain amino acids.
 Secondary metabolites are generated toward or at the conclusion of the stationary phase of growth and do not play a role in growth, development, or reproduction.
 Atropine and antibiotics like erythromycin and bacitracin are examples of secondary metabolites.

 Fermentation processes can finally be differentiated in terms of technology and the type of target product.
-The target product can be biomass, an individual high-molecular substance (for example, as an enzyme - constitutive or inducible) or low molecular weight metabolite.
+The target product can be biomass, an individual high-molecular substance (for example, an enzyme – constitutive or inducible) or low molecular weight metabolite.
 Metabolite, in turn, can be primary or secondary.
 Thus, the need for inductors and precursors, as well as the time of their introduction into the medium, depends on the target product.
-The biosynthesis of secondary metabolites is characteristic of certain stages in the development of the producer's culture and is stimulated in stressful situations.
+The biosynthesis of secondary metabolites is characteristic of certain stages in the development of the producer’s culture and is stimulated in stressful situations.
 In this regard, the introduction of inducers and precursors is mandatory in the case when the target of the fermentation process is a secondary metabolite.

 The biomass accumulation curve usually correlates with the accumulation curve of primary metabolites and does not coincide with the accumulation curve of secondary metabolites.